Christmas in the Netherlands: your guide to Dutch holiday foods and celebrations

 READ MORE | The complete guide to writing a top Sinterklaas poem

-Do note that Saint Nicolas died on 6 December (it’s not his birthday).
-He was the patron saint of not only children, but also of repentant thieves, sailors, archers, merchants, brewers, pawnbrokers, and even, students in various European countries.
+However, do note that Saint Nicolas died on 6 December (it’s not his birthday).
+He was the patron saint of not only children, but also of repentant thieves, sailors, archers, merchants, brewers, pawnbrokers, and even students in various European countries.

 Kerstnacht, December 24

 Time to go to church.
-After midnight mass, families often go home and have a midnight snack or ‘breakfast’ which is eaten in the early morning hours, arriving home after Christmas Day has broken.
+After midnight mass, families often go home and have a midnight snack or ‘breakfast’ which is eaten in the early morning hours, having arrived home after Christmas Day has broken.

 holiday-christmas-netherlands-toddler